 April 5, 2017 – Oregon cities and counties are making it a crime for people to be homeless.
 Our new report, Decriminalizing Homelessness: Why Right to Rest Legislation is the High Road for Oregon, shows that basic acts of survival are being criminalized all across the state.

-Our research found that Oreogn's most populous cities and counties have 224 laws that criminalize necessary life-sustaining activities like sitting, lying, resting, or eating in public.
-When someone has nowhere else to do these things, fines, fees, and a criminal record only further entrenches them in homelessness.
-Oregonians living on the street are forced make impossible choices to go about their daily lives.
+Our research found that Oregon's most populous cities and counties have 224 laws that criminalize necessary life-sustaining activities like sitting, lying, resting, or eating in public.
+When someone has nowhere else to do these things, fines, fees, and a criminal record only further entrench them in homelessness.
+Oregonians living on the street are forced to make impossible choices to go about their daily lives.

 Homelessness and housing are a growing problem in Oregon.

 Oregon has seen the third-highest increase in homelessness nationwide, according to the Department of Housing and Urban Development (HUD).
 In 2015, HUD counted 13,100 adults and children experiencing homelessness in Oregon.
 Of those Oregonians experiencing homelessness, HUD found one in ten was a military veteran, one in seven was identified as having a serious mental illness, one in five reported being a victim of domestic violence, and nearly one-in-three were families.

 And the numbers are likely even larger than the HUD count reveals.
 For example, the Oregon Department of Education counted 21,340 K-12 students who experienced homelessness at some point in the 2015-16 academic year.
 The HUD count also does not capture people who are “couch surfing” or temporarily living with friends or relatives.

 Criminalizing homelessness will not solve Oregon’s housing crisis.